nikolaydubina/go-recipes/README.md

 ### [⏫](#contents) Browse coverage with [xgo](https://github.com/matm/gocov-html)

-The displayed coverage is a combination of coverage and git diff.
+:fire: The displayed coverage is a combination of coverage and git diff.
 By default, only modified lines were shown.
 This helps to quickly locate changes that were not covered, and add tests for them incrementally. — [@matm](https://github.com/matm)

 ```